Factors That Affect Milk Supply

 Disclosure: This post should not be taken as medical advice or as an alternative to seeking help from a qualified professional.

 Firstly, it is important to know that milk supply involves a demand and supply process.
 The more breastfeeding and breast stimulation, the more milk your body will be able to produce.
-There are many factors that can cause your milk supply to fluctuate:
+Many factors can cause your milk supply to fluctuate:

-Knowing that milk supply involves a demand and supply process, if there are any changes in your schedule, routine, or time spent on emptying your breasts, you will see that change in your milk supply.
-If you are removing milk from your breasts more frequently, your milk supply may increase.
-On the other hand, your milk supply can decrease if you are shortening your feed or going long hours without emptying your breasts.
+Knowing that milk supply involves a demand and supply process, if there are any changes in your schedule, routine, or time spent emptying your breasts, you will see that change in your milk supply.
+If you remove milk from your breasts more frequently, your milk supply may increase.
+On the other hand, your milk supply can decrease if you are shortening your feed or going long hours without emptying your breasts. - Bottle feeding.

 In addition, some infants that start bottle feeding may get used to feeding from the bottle rather than at the breast.
-Some babies may struggle to adjust to breastfeeding again, resulting in reduced milk supply.
+Some babies may struggle to adjust to breastfeeding again, resulting in a decreased milk supply.

 Your body also relies on hormonal signals to produce milk.
 Your milk supply can be affected if you have a history of polycystic ovarian syndrome (PCOS), hyperthyroidism, hypothyroidism, diabetes, or other hormonal concerns.